Probe incompatibility in multiparameter noisy quantum metrology: Application to quantum channel discrimination

 \section{Application to quantum channel discrimination}

 In this section we draw a connection between bounds on the total QFI introduced in Sec.~\ref{sec:multiQFIsum} and the problem of discriminating between several channels.
 First, we generalize the framework to arbitrary quantum channel discrimination tasks.
 This approach is particularly suited to those problem where there is some reference channel to which the channels are naturally related.
 In this framework we derive an inequality that we call a speed limit for the discrimination of multiple noisy channels.
-As an application, we revisit the problem of deriving bounds on the performance of a noisy time-continuous version of Grover's algorithm using tools from quantum metrology, first studied in~\cite{Demkowicz-Dobrzanski2015}, and show that with the new tools it is possible to close a gap in the proof that was left as an open conjecture.
+As an application, we derive bounds on the performance of a time-continuous version of Grover's algorithm in presence of noise, revisiting the approach of~\cite{Demkowicz-Dobrzanski2015}.
+Our new bounds allow us to close a gap in the proof that was left open as a conjecture.